AdamSturge/Engine-Blog/pages/mydoc/mydoc_mesh_normals.md

 It turns out that in order to compute vertex normals we need the face normals, so we'll discuss those first.

 ## Face normals
-Since we are dealing with triangle meshes our goal will be to find a vector $$\vec{n}$$ that is orthonal to the triangle face.
+Since we are dealing with triangle meshes our goal will be to find a vector $$\vec{n}$$ that is orthongal to the triangle face.
 Lets delve into that sentence.
 Triangles are typically represented as $$3$$ points, lets call them $$A$$, $$B$$, and $$C$$.
 No matter the orientation of the $$3$$ points one can always define a 2D plane the triangle "lives" in.